pydata/pydata-sphinx-theme/docs/examples/no-sidebar.md

 }
 ```

-The left sidebar should be entirely gone, and the main content should expand slightly to make up the extra space.
+The primary sidebar should be entirely gone, and the main content should expand slightly to make up the extra space.